-At this point, we should say that for this approach to story-writing to most effective in your class, you would have to adopt an approach to reading very similar to ours.
+At this point, we should say that this approach is most effective if you adopt an approach to reading that is very similar to ours.
 To read about how our children are reading during DEAR time, follow this link.
-Essentially though, you need to be reading high-quality literature aloud, encouraging children read independently and giving them plenty of time to do so.
+Essentially though, you need to be reading high-quality literature and poetry aloud, encouraging children to read independently and giving them plenty of time to do so.

 - Using their ‘linguistic collections’ from their Writing-Tricks Books.

 Again, these collections come from the children’s reading during DEAR time.
 To read about ‘Writing-Tricks Books’ click here.
-Essentially though, this is a book, which lives in their trays, encourages children to write down things they notice their favourite authors doing and the sentences and themes they like the most.
-Children are encouraged to then dip into these collections when they are generating ideas for a flash-fiction.
+Essentially though, this is a book which lives in their trays, encourages children to write down things they notice their favourite authors doing and the sentences and themes they like the most.
+Children are encouraged to dip into these collections when they are generating ideas for writing.

 - Our 10 strategies for idea-generating, which can be found here.

 These are strategies that encourage children to write stories from personal interests, recounts, loves, hates, idiosyncrasies, hobbies and obsessions.
-These 10 strategies unearth a whole beach full of potential topics for stories.
+These 10 strategies unearth a whole bouquet of potential topics for stories.

-If a child is using a book or a ‘linguistic collection’ as a means for a story idea – we ask them to try and integrate into that a real experience.
-We do this is because children often find the writing experience easier as a result.
-In our class, we call these types of stories ‘Inspired by…‘ stories, after the poem ‘My Yellow Dog’.
+If a child is using a book or a ‘collection of great phrases’ as a means for a story idea, we ask them to try and integrate a personal experiences into their stories.
+We do this because children often find writing stories easier as a result.
+In our class, we call these types of stories ‘Inspired by…‘ stories, after the poem ‘My Yellow Dog’ in the book ‘Love That Dog‘.
 We’ve noticed that what begins as imitation or impersonation soon moves beyond that by the time the children have finished their writing.